g0tmk/dotfiles-linux/README.md

         sudo reboot
         # now run the above test again, verify the interrupt rate is normal (100 per sec roughly)

 0. (Optional) If using Gnome 3 as a fallback window manager, change a few settings after booting into it.
-The majority of these settings will not be used when booting int xmonad, however, some will persist (for example - theme).
+The majority of these settings will not be used when booting int xmonad, however, some will persist (for example - theme and autologin).

    - click "super" key, un-favorite the unused apps on the left (help, rythmbox, etc)
    - open "Tweaks" app -> Appearance -> Application Theme -> Adwaita-dark